kristabogan/Ulta-Fragrance-ETL-Pipeline/README.md

 - `ScrapingUltaPerfume.ipynb`: Code for scraping product data from Ulta.
 - `ulta_perfume_data.csv`: The original CSV file with scraped product data.
 - `TransformingLoadingData.ipynb`: Jupyter Notebook for transforming and loading the data using AWS Glue.
+- `PerfumeDashboard.twb`: Tableau workbook for visualizing the top perfumes based on ratings.

 ---

-This project provides a full pipeline for scraping, transforming, and analyzing data using AWS services, with a focus on understanding perfume product ratings and popularity on Ulta's website.
+This project provides a full pipeline for scraping, transforming, and analyzing data using AWS services and Tableau, with a focus on understanding perfume product ratings and popularity on Ulta's website.